-Oh yes, I’m right!
-This is, indeed, the very best beans soup ever with no exaggeration in the slightest.
+Oh yes, I'm right!
+This is, indeed, the very best bean soup ever with no exaggeration in the slightest.

-I know I might be a little biased here because I am a truly, madly and very deeply in love with any beans and pulses in general and I just ❤️ soups, so I am not exaggerating at all by saying that, for me, this is the best soup ever.
+I know I might be a little biased here because I am truly, madly and very deeply in love with any bean dish and pulses in general and I just ❤️ soups, so I am not exaggerating at all by saying that, for me, this bean soup is the best soup ever.

-I have a secret to share with you, when it comes to eating this soup.
-I love having it with a nice spring onion, either sprinkled over or simply on a side.
-It just gives it a little something that simply takes it to a dimension that I really can’t explain ;-)) but this could be also explained by the fact that this particular beans soup is just another one of those childhood soul hugger and true warmer that I could eat until I pop.
+I have a secret to share with you when it comes to eating this soup.
+I love having it with nice spring onion, either sprinkled over or simply aside.
+It just gives it a little something that simply takes it to a dimension that I really can’t explain ;-)) but this could be also explained by the fact that this particular beans soup is just another one of that childhood soul hugger and a true heart-warmer that I could eat until I pop.

-This is the type of food that would really help me with my winter coping mechanism especially in a grey and grim day like the ones aproaching.
+This is the type of food that would really help me with my winter coping mechanism, especially on a grey and grim day like the ones approaching.

 But hey, Christmas is coming soon, and this is the season that lifts my spirit up to the ceiling.
-I prepare and enjoy this soup, I am truly happy and can easily forget about the cold, the grey and the grim.
+I prepare and enjoy this soup, it makes me truly happy and I can easily forget about the cold, the grey and the grim.

 Best ever cannellini and butter bean soup

 - 500 ml stock (17.64 fl oz) (chicken or vegetable base)